Thireus/GGUF-Tool-Suite/README.md

 *The recipe_examples files are there to serve as examples of good recipes.
 Thireus' GGUF Tool Suite allows you to compute any quant mix recipe that follows the optimum ppl/bpw curve of this graph.
 Specify a target RAM and VRAM (and qtypes) specific to your computer specs, and the `quant_assign.py` script will automatically find the optimum quant mix recipe that achieves the best ppl.*

+*All PPL values are computed with the parameters `-ctk f16 -c 512 -b 4096 -ub 4096`.
+Changing any of these parameters will alter the PPL.
+In particular, reducing `-b 4096 -ub 4096` increases the PPL, while increasing them decreases the PPL.*

 ---

 ### ✅ Supported models